Three young people linking arms and walking through a park together.

 If you’d rather speak with a specific staff member or would prefer talking to a man or a woman, it’s okay to ask.
 You might have to come back later or on another day if they’re not available, but your pharmacist can help with that.

 Your pharmacist can also offer you an annual Medicine Use Review (MUR).
-This is a chat about what your prescribed medications and how well they’re working for you.
+This is a chat about your prescribed medications and how well they’re working for you.
 They usually won’t talk to your GP about this, but they might write to them to suggest changes if they think this is needed after talking to you.
 You should be given a copy of the letter they write.

 Scotland’s Chronic Medication Service